gdcc/www.gdcc.io/source/working-groups/documentation.md

 We welcome anyone to join our meetings!

-We meet on the third Friday of the month at 10am Eastern Time, as shown in the [Dataverse Community Calendar](https://calendar.google.com/calendar/embed?src=c_udn4tonm401kgjjre4jl4ja0cs%40group.calendar.google.com&ctz=America%2FNew_York).
+We meet on the second Friday of the month at 10am Eastern Time, as shown in the [Dataverse Community Calendar](https://calendar.google.com/calendar/embed?src=c_udn4tonm401kgjjre4jl4ja0cs%40group.calendar.google.com&ctz=America%2FNew_York).

 ### Next meeting